2025 Basilan ambush

 On January 22, 2025 the Philippine Army looking to escort a United Nations Development Programme (UNDP) team was attacked by "lawless elements" backed by some gunmen from the Moro Islamic Liberation Front (MILF).
 The encounter occurred at Sumisip, Basilan, Philippines.

 Attack

 On January 22, 2025, the Philippine Army were on their way to escort a United Nations Development Programme (UNDP) team when they were attacked by armed men led Najal Buena and Oman Hajal Jali and are allegedly linked to the Moro Islamic Liberation Front (MILF) in Sumisip, Basilan, Philippines.
 The attack occurred in the Bangsamoro region which is supervised by a transition government led by the MILF.

-Two soldiers died and twelve were injured.
-The MILF side sustained two casualties.
-Around 135 families evacuated during the attack.
+Two Intel officers died and twelve were injured.
+The MILF side sustained 2 casualties according to initial reports Around 135 families evacuated during the attack.
 It is considered the most serious breach of the Comprehensive Agreement on the Bangsamoro of 2014.